khalid-hussain/shaheen/chap10.md

 talk and he has ulterior motives, even then he would be in a closed room with the Frontier Falcon.
 You would be able to have him sign every order that is necessary to take over Al-Hamra and to implement the orders.
-There would be a few mujahideen in the palace whom I consider to be Abul Hassan's loyalists.
+There would be a few mujāhidīn in the palace whom I consider to be Abul Hassan's loyalists.
 Those serving as spies to the nation sellers could be called into the room one after the other for whom I will also prepare four strong, well-built negro executioners.